How to Write a Narrative Essay

 Narrative Essay Example

-Both I and Oxford University have a shared vision to explore nature’s limits by exceeding expectations.
-I always favoured subjects like science and math over the humanities.
-I considered subjects more valuable, important, and handy than other subjects like English.
-But, while in the past, science was just one of my favourite private pass time, my recent experiences with the World Science Festival Series has taught me that I am more interested in science than I was ever before.
-Thanks to this experience, I now know for sure that Oxford University Student Science Training Programme is my future.
+Both Oxford University and I have a shared vision to explore nature’s limits by exceeding expectations.
+I have always favoured subjects like science and maths over the humanities.
+I consider some subjects more valuable, important, and handy than other subjects, such as English.
+But, while in the past, science was just one of my favourite pastimes, my recent experience with the World Science Festival Series has taught me that I am more interested in science than I ever was before.
+Thanks to this experience, I now know for sure that the Oxford University Student Science Training Programme is my future.
 I had never heard about the World Science Festival until one of my friends recommended it to me.
-At first, I thought of it as another one of those boring lectures that fail to keep the audience engaged and talk about ideas, theoretical works, and interactive explorations no one cares about.
-I imagined the use of PowerPoint which is one of the main contributors to students ‘ boredom.
-But to my happy surprise, Professor Brian Greene explained the sting theory’s absurd concepts in the most engaging and exciting science talks.
+At first, I thought of it as another one of those boring lectures that fails to keep the audience engaged and talks about ideas, theoretical works, and interactive explorations no one cares about.
+I imagined the use of PowerPoint, which is one of the main contributors to students‘ boredom.
+But to my happy surprise, Professor Brian Greene explained the string theory’s absurd concepts in the most engaging and exciting science talk.
 My friend, Mr. Robert Bruce – “but you can call me Bob” – and I were left with an overwhelming feeling of reverence and admiration because the talk was like nothing we had ever experienced before.
 Rather than explaining complex scientific theories and concepts, the speaker engaged us on our level.
-He explained superstring theory, the idea that minuscule strands of energy vibrating in 11 dimensions create every particle and force in the universe from a novice standpoint, so my friend and I started to imagine the different forces at work around us from the string theory microscope.
-By the time the talk ended, I was certain that I have more passion for pursuing science than any other subject.
+He explained superstring theory, the idea that minuscule strands of energy vibrating in eleven dimensions create every particle and force in the universe.
+And he did it in a way that novices could understand, so my friend and I started to imagine the different forces at work around us.
+By the time the talk ended, I was certain that I had more passion for pursuing science than any other subject.
 At the Department of Physics at Oxford University, I will be able to do just that.
 In a department that is well known for its high-quality research facilities and world-class faculty, I can continue the path towards achieving scientific excellence.
-While I am just at the beginning of my career in science, I am sure that Oxford University Student Science Training Programme will help me make the most of my technological potential.
+While I am just at the beginning of my career in science, I am sure that the Oxford University Student Science Training Programme will help me make the most of my technological potential.

 A descriptive essay provides an extensive description of a particular place, object, topic, or idea.
-On the other hand, narrative essays are used to tell a complete story of a personal experience.
+On the other hand, a narrative essay is used to tell a complete story of a personal experience.
 However, both narrative and descriptive essays allow the authors to use their creativity and personal reflections.
-Other types of essays don’t permit this style of writing.
+Other types of essays do not permit this style of writing.

 Narrative essays are generally 800-1000 words long.
 The length of your narrative essay depends on who you are writing the essay for.
 For example, the high school narrative essay will be shorter than a college application narrative essay.